| National |

-The projections take no account of local development aims, policies on growth, capacity to accommodate population change, or economic factors that could impact the population in the future.
-As with the national population projections, they also do not try to predict any potential demographic consequences of future political or economic changes, including the UK’s pending withdrawal from the European Union.
+The projections take no account of local development aims, policies on growth, capacity to accommodate population change or economic factors that could impact the population in the future.
+As with the national population projections, they also do not try to predict any potential demographic consequences of political or economic changes, including the UK's withdrawal from the European Union.

 Subnational projections are currently produced up to 25 years ahead from the base year.
 This provides a sufficiently long time series to enable analysis and planning but avoids going too far into the future when values become increasingly uncertain.
 They can be combined with the population estimates to create a time series from 1971.

-Subnational population projections were an important variable used by the Ministry of Housing, Communities and Local Government (MHCLG) in the last assessment of local authority need in financial year ending March 2014 and, depending on the outcome of the Review of local authorities’ relative needs and resources, may form part of a new funding formula from financial year ending March 2021 onwards.
+Subnational population projections were one of the main variables used by the Ministry of Housing, Communities and Local Government (MHCLG) in the last assessment of local authority need in the financial year ending March 2014.
+Depending on the outcome of the review of local authorities' relative needs and resources, they may form part of a new funding formula from the financial year ending March 2022 onwards.

 Local authorities use subnational population projections as a starting point for local level planning and monitoring.
 Since the population projections do not consider local growth policies, local authorities are advised to also use any local information in producing their plans.
 The population projections are used in the calculation of local rates and measures, which provide indicators for future requirements of local services.

-The Population Projections Unit, as part of the Centre for Ageing and Demography within ONS, routinely considers what user needs are not being met by their published statistics.
+The Population and Household Projections team, as part of the Centre for Ageing and Demography within the ONS, routinely considers what user needs are not being met by our published statistics.
 This is done using evidence from user engagement activities and contact with users.
-This process enables the division to understand unmet user needs and, if appropriate, consider the inclusion of new outputs in the divisional workplan.
+If appropriate, we will consider the inclusion of new outputs in the divisional workplan.